djalmajr/bass-es/README.md

-# @djalmajr/min-ce
+# bass-es

-A minimal custom elements with:
+Custom elements with:

 - A base class with support for slots in LightDOM (supports ShadowDOM as well 😁);
 - No bundlers...
 Only what the browsers can offer;